canonical/cs.canonical.com/README.md

 #### Adding new environment variable on production

-If the value for this variable is not super secret, you can add it directly to the `konf/site.yaml` like so:
+If the value for this variable is not confidential, you can add it directly to the `konf/site.yaml` like so:

 ```
   - name: JIRA_LABELS
     value: "sites_BAU"
 ```

-Else if the value is super secret, you need to first create a secret on the kubernetes cluster, and then specify it in the `konf/site.yaml`.
+Else if the value is confidential, you need to first create a secret on the kubernetes cluster, and then specify it in the `konf/site.yaml`.
 Make sure you have the valid kubeconfig file for the cluster.

 1. Create the secret